 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-This is the post you’ve been waiting for: how to make chaffles!!
-This comprehensive guide shares all of the details on what they are, why everyone is obsessed, and the best keto chaffles recipe.
-I’ve also included FOUR additional varieties — both savory and sweet — plus all my tricks and tips I’ve learned along the way.
+This is the post you’ve been waiting for: how to make chaffles!
+This comprehensive guide shares all of the details on what they are, why everyone is obsessed, and the best chaffle recipe.
+I’ve also included four additional flavors of these keto chaffles — both savory and sweet — plus all my tricks and tips I’ve learned along the way.

-I found out about the concept of keto chaffles from my Facebook support group and several long Reddit threads.
+I found out about the concept of chaffle recipes from my Facebook support group and several long Reddit threads.
 They’ve taken the keto world by storm!
+(FYI: I’ve also heard some people refer to them as “okie eggos”.)

 The original formula I saw in there was 1/2 cup cheese + 1 egg, which I tried.
 It was good, but it was a bit too eggy for me, so I made some variations on the original recipe that I think make a far superior, best chaffle recipe ever!